 You can make sequences of orders like build, move, repair, guard etc. This is very helpful in planning a base expansion, as well as planning a strategical / tactical attack.

-While holding down shift, issue your commands in your desired sequence.
+While holding down SHIFT, issue your commands in your desired sequence.
 All commands will be executed one by one.
 This can be any command like construction, movement, attack, reclaim, repair, etc.